laredoza/.NetScaffolder/README.md

 ### Simple, highly flexible scaffolding framework based on T4 Scripts

 .
-NetScaffolder is used to quickly generate a project from a data model by using easily extendable templates.
+NetScaffolder generates a project from a data model by using easily extendable templates.

 ### The default data layers consists of the following: